Frequently Asked Questions

-Telephone services is no longer provided in residence hall rooms.
+Telephone service is no longer provided in residence hall rooms.
 Students wishing to use the telephone line in their room will need to contact University Housing to have the line reactivated; the cost of reactivation will be billed to the student's account.

 Desks, desk chairs, and beds are provided for student use in every residence hall room.
-Any room furnishing provided by students must be free-standing; students may not attach furnishings to walls, floors, etc. No item may be located so as to obstruct access to the door or windows.
-No university furniture may be removed from the room - students will be charged for any university furniture that is miss at the time of checkout.
+Any room furnishings provided by students must be free-standing; students may not attach furnishings to walls, floors, etc. No item may be located so as to obstruct access to the door or windows.
+No university furniture may be removed from the room - students will be charged for any university furniture that is missing at the time of checkout.

 Students must follow the requirements below when using surge protectors:

 - Electrical cords should be checked periodically.
-Replace frayed, worn plug ends or cords as needed.
+Replace frayed, worn plug ends, or cords as needed.
 Look for UL ratings on all appliances prior to use.

 - Surge protectors that are 15 amps or larger can be used in conjunction with portable refrigerators.